All Episodes

 That was always the thing I always wondered.

-Like, so you can't get them, you can't see him, you can't count them, can't look at them.
+Like, so you can't get them.

-But you know how many there were.
+But you know how many there were?

 Yep.